Plastic colour-coded chopping boards can help avoid cross-contamination of food in your kitchen.

 Where to buy colour coded chopping boards in the UK

 Look no further!
 Cooksmill offer a wide range of colour-coded chopping boards including high-density and low-density plastic boards and racks online.
+We have all of the required chopping board colours in stock.
 Most cooking shops in the UK now stock sets and individual boards however our prices are the cheapest you will find!
 Best of all, we offer FREE next working day delivery on orders over £50 ex VAT.